Finding a Top Financial Advisor Firm in Troy, Michigan

 Miller Capital is a fee-only advisory firm, so its advisors do not sell financial products for commissions.
 For investment management clients, the firm charges fees as a percentage of your AUM.
 This percentage will vary between 0.30% and 0.85%, depending on the size of your account and what your assets are invested in.
 For financial planning services, the firm will charge a fixed, annual fee that’s negotiable.

 Miller Capital Background

-Miller Capital Investment Philosophy
+Miller Capital Investment Strategy